Skip to content

 Test the connection by asking:

-Claude will use your Gram-hosted MCP server to check the vibes by calling the Push Advisor API.
+Claude will use your Gram-hosted MCP server to create a task by calling the Taskmaster API.

 Connecting Claude Desktop to your Gram-hosted MCP server using Claude Connectors